Jett Luchanko

-Jett Luchanko (born August 21, 2006) is a Canadian professional ice hockey centre for the Guelph Storm of the Ontario Hockey League (OHL) while under contract with the Philadelphia Flyers of the National Hockey League (NHL).
+Jett Luchanko (born August 21, 2006) is a Canadian professional ice hockey centre for the Philadelphia Flyers of the National Hockey League (NHL).
 The Flyers selected Luchanko in the first round, 13th overall, of the 2024 NHL entry draft.

 Early life

 Luchanko was born August 21, 2006, in London, Ontario.
 A childhood fan of the Toronto Maple Leafs of the National Hockey League, his favorite ice hockey player was Mitch Marner.
 Luchanko also idolized Nick Suzuki, who he watched play minor ice hockey.
 While quarantined at the height of the COVID-19 pandemic, Luchanko's father converted their basement into a personal gym, which improved Jett's strength and fitness while he could not play hockey.
 Luchanko spent the 2021–22 season with the London Jr. Knights of Alliance Hockey, during which he had 22 goals and 57 points in 27 regular season games, with another four goals and 16 points in eight postseason appearances.
 He also had a brief stint with the Strathroy Rockets of the Greater Ontario Junior Hockey League, with one goal and one assist in four games.